 Nutrition InformationYield 8 Serving Size 1/8 3-layer, 6" cake

 And there it is, gang.
-A Tender Red Velvet Cake Recipe frosted with beautiful ermine frosting.
-For my money, it doesn’t get more old school or more Southern than that, especially when you’re talking about cake.
+A beautiful, tender red cake with perfect white frosting.
+For my money, it doesn’t get more old school or more Southern than that.

 Thanks so much for spending some time with me today.
 Take care, and have a lovely day.